emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

 It is recommended to add a regular user for the normal work (for security reasons).
 Also, the remote SSH login of the "root" superuser is disabled by default - the "root" user access over SSH can be enabled, but it is disabled for security reasons, so I generally prefer to keep it that way and create the additional "regular" user.

-A new user can be added via the "`useradd`" command, and the password set via the "`passwd`":
+A new user can be added via the `"useradd"` command, and the password set via the `"passwd"`:

 ```
 # useradd -m -d /export/home/my_username -s /usr/bin/bash my_username